YutaMoriJP/kantan-components-docs/docs/tutorial-basics/Clipboard.md

 # Clipboard

 The `Clipboard` component helps you to easily copy a value to the user's clipboard.
+Simply pass a string value to the `toBeCopied` prop and it will be copied to the user's clipboard **after** a click event is fired.

 ## The Syntax